stackerdude/watch_edition/Creating-your-first-page.md

 module.exports = demoPage;
 ```
+This is the starting point for every new page.
+What's going on here is you're creating a new type of view which extends the default page and giving it a custom ID.
+The ID attribute is used in a few different ways, the most important thing is to make sure that all your pages have a unique id attribute.
+If the ID attribute is based on the name of the page this you're generally unlikely to run in to any issues.

 What you're doing here is creating a new type of page which extends the functionality of the default page in the framework.

 Now in `client/src/js/pages/index.js` you need to add your page to the exports: